 Food Allergy Tests

 As mentioned, IgG tests also do not test for food allergies.
-This is an important distinction as an allergy and a food sensitivity are not the same.
+This is an important distinction, as an allergy and food sensitivity differ.

 How to Get a Food Sensitivity Test